zeyad-kay/image-mixer/README.md

 # Image Viewer
-This is a desktop GUI for viewing images and mixing images.
+This is a desktop GUI for viewing and mixing images.

 # Setup